-Gas leak shuts down Twin City Highway in Nederland - Port Arthur News
+UPDTAE: Twin City Highway in Nederland back open - Port Arthur News

-Gas leak shuts down Twin City Highway in Nederland
+UPDTAE: Twin City Highway in Nederland back open

 Published 2:38 pm Friday, October 8, 2021

-Note: UPDATE: Officials announced at 3:30 p.m.
-Friday that the road was back open.